ballena-io/ballena-protocol/docs/vaults/BalleMaster.md

 Regarding vault information, there is an array of vaults (indexed by vault id) wich stores an structure of `VaultInfo` type with the following contents (for each vault):

 - `depositToken`: blockchain address of the token deposited by user.
-- `wantToken`: blockchain address of the token the strategy maximizes.
 - `strat`: blockchain address of the strategy contract implementation.
 - `proposedStrat`: blockchain address of the proposed strategy contract to upgrade.
 - `allocPoint`: rewards allocation points assigned to the vault.